TRITURUS CRISTATUS GROUP: THE CRESTED NEWTS

 mating

-Mating behaviour of all four species: male shown in black, female in white.
+Mating behaviour of all species: male shown in black, female in white.
 From Arntzen & Sparreboom (1989).

 DESCRIPTION